UK Safer Internet Centre's Hotline for reporting and removing child sexual abuse imagery online

-- Child sexual abuse content – hosted globally
+Child sexual abuse content hosted anywhere in the world.

-- Non-photographic images of child sexual abuse (such as computer-generated images) – hosted only in the UK.
+Non-photographic child sexual abuse images hosted in the UK.